-The above examples are the indicative strategies.
-Depending upon the market outlook/opportunities available, more strategies could be developed and utilized to fulfil the objective of the scheme.
-The scheme may use derivative instruments like Interest Rate Swaps, Forward Rate Agreements or such other derivative instruments as may be introduced from time to time and as may be permitted under the SEBI (Mutual Fund) Regulations.
+The scheme may use debt derivative instruments like Interest Rate Swaps, Forward Rate Agreements or such other derivative instruments as may be introduced from time to time and as may be permitted under the SEBI (Mutual Fund) Regulations.

-Interest Rate Swaps(IRS): An Interest Rate Swap is an agreement whereby two parties agree to exchange periodic interest payments.
+Interest Rate Swaps: An Interest Rate Swap is an agreement whereby two parties agree to exchange periodic interest payments.
 The amount of interest payments exchanged is based on some predetermined principal, called notional principal amount.
 The amount each counterparty pays to the other upon periodic interest rate multiplied by the notional principal amount.
 The only amount that is exchanged between the parties is the interest payment, not the notional principal amount.